BRCAChallenge/CERFAC/CERFAC_documentation.md

 Because variant nomenclature varies widely, this workflow interacts with an API to obtain the VRS IDs of  the variants within each file, and then uses these VRS IDs to perform a merge.
 The files can be in any of the following formats: TSV, CSV, or tab separated TXT.
 However, only **HGVS variants** (cDNA/coding or genomic) *with valid accessions* OR **gnomAD VCF** style variants are supported. **The column with variant IDs must be the first column in your files.** The workflow will fail if that is not the case.

+ ## Step 6: Calibrating the assay: R-Jupyter Notebook Analysis
+To calibrate the variants, use the Jupyter notebook analysis in the workspace.

+Make sure the environment is set to use R!

+To perform this analysis you will need:
+- The output (file) of the three workflows above, which combines the calibration variants the workflow generates for you, the functional assay file you provide, and the clinical observational data file you provide.
+- Functional threshold score cutoffs for the functional assay
+- Odds ratio threshold
+- The population frequency of the relevant disease
+- Total control and case counts (from your clinical observational data)

+## Troubleshooting the workflows
+The workflow is optimized to allocate the minimum amount of memory needed based on the length of the gene.
+However, if the workflow fails due to an out of memory error, you can manually input a higher amount of memory.

+Checking the pre-emptible workflow option block lowers the costs of running a workflow, but there is a chance that your workflow will be preempted-and fail- without giving you a clear error message.

+Re-running the workflow with more GB > shouldn't be necessary

- ## Formatting errors that cause the workflow to abort
+### Formatting errors that cause the workflow to abort
 * The first line of the files must be column names.
 The column names can be whatever you want, but they must be there.
 * The HGVS variants must contain an accession.
 A gene name is not sufficient.
 * A colon (:) must separate the accession from the "g." or "c.".
 If it is missing in the first variant, the workflow will abort.
 * gnomAD VCF IDs must have dashes separating the fields, not colons or underscores.

- ## Errors that cause the workflow to skip to the next variant
+ ### Errors that cause the workflow to skip to the next variant
 These errors won't interrupt the workflow, but they will skip to the next variant without generating a VRS_ID.
 * An HGVS variant contains "inv" for inversion.
 The API doesn't currently support inversions.
 * An HGVS variant contains bases (ACTG) after "dup" or "del".
 Some organizations use this format, but it is not supported by the API.